nice-game-hints/night-of-the-rabbit/04-mw-magician/index.md

 keywords: mousewood, spell, magician
 ---

-You are back to Mousewood.
-You have the ghostly key.
+You are back to Mousewood, for the second time.
+You have a ghostly key.
 [Find out where it fits to find more.](003-key.md)

 # I found him
 And you [woke him](005-magician/index.md)?